archywillhe/0a-Jekyll/_posts/2015-06-11-the-observer-paradox.md

 What determines you to be the mind A that's constructed by brain A, instead of the mind B constructed by brain B, where A ≠ B?
 </div>

 This is a rather difficult question.
-Or perhaps a meaningless one, since it can be interpreted as asking "why are you the you you are (but not someone else)?", which can be answered by stating that that is a trivial [tautology](http://en.wikipedia.org/wiki/Tautology_(logic)): you are the you you are simply because the you you are are you.
+Or perhaps a meaningless one, since it can be interpreted as asking "why are you you?", which can be answered by this [tautology](http://en.wikipedia.org/wiki/Tautology_(logic)): you are you because you are you, or else you would not be you.

-$$(you = you) \Leftrightarrow (you = you)$$

 ### I shall now present to you the Theory of *The Observer*.